From Internet Shenanigans to Strategic Tradecraft

 - The same tools that were used for pranks are now used for nation-state conflicts, corporate espionage, and large-scale psychological warfare.

-- The people who recognize how these tactics evolved aren’t just reacting to today’s digital landscape—they’re predicting the next phase.
+- The people who recognize how these tactics evolved aren’t just reacting to today’s digital landscape, they’re predicting the next phase.

 How These Skills Can Be Used for Good

-It’s easy to look at this and feel like the internet was weaponized against us.
-But here’s the thing:
+It’s easy to look at this and feel like the Internet was weaponized against us.
+But here’s the thing: If you recognize these tactics, you’re exactly the kind of person we need to protect critical infrastructure.

 The cybersecurity world desperately needs people who: